Please read all the information on this page before applying for dropped kerbs and vehicle access.

 - Once we start the work it usually takes up to 7 days to complete.

 To ensure all dropped kerbs are properly constructed we only use approved contractors.

 How much does it cost?

-Planning permission is not usually required for such work, but will be if:
+Planning permission: this isn't usually required for such work but will be required if:

 - The property involved has the frontage directly on to a classified road.